junxit/us-congress-code/title-33/chapter-1/sec-59j-1.md

 ### Amendments

+2016—Subsec. (c).
+Pub.
+L. 114–322 struck out “(except 30 years from November 17, 1988, in the case of the area or any part thereof described in subsection (a)(5))” after “in subsection (a)” and inserted at end “Notwithstanding the preceding sentence, the declaration of nonnavigability for the area described in subsection (a)(5), or any part thereof, shall not expire.”
 2007—Subsec. (c).
 Pub.
 L. 110–114 substituted “subsection (a) (except 30 years from November 17, 1988, in the case of the area or any part thereof described in subsection (a)(5))” for “subsection (a) of this section”.

 ### “Secretary” Defined